MrowrLib/_Log_.h/README.md

 ## Why?

-I want my libraries to support logs of logging.
+I want my libraries to all support logging.

 But I want folks to be able to BYOL: **B**ring **Y**our **O**wn **L**ogger.

+Want to use `spdlog`?
+Great!

+This will _automatically_ detect `spdlog` and use it.

+By default, however, it will do nothing.

 ## Naming?